 Loving the Sedona Way of Life

 When considering purchasing real estate in Sedona AZ, it is important to note one of the most enjoyable aspects, the diversity of its population.
-It’s a rather cosmopolitan place for a town of 17,000 (in the Greater Sedona area), with people from all over the nation and the world coming to buy homes here.
+It’s a rather cosmopolitan place for a town of approximately 16,000 (in the Greater Sedona area), with people from all over the nation and the world coming to buy homes here.
 The Sedona lifestyle has something to offer pretty much everyone.
 It’s something of an affluent spot, home to a reputed thousand or so millionaires.
 A number of entertainment celebrities have purchased real estate in Sedona and enjoy a quiet and inconspicuous lifestyle among the red rocks.

 Artists and art galleries are even more abundant, amazingly, than real estate agents.
 For a number of years Sedona real estate has been exceptionally popular with retirees who have made up a majority of the population.
 That demographic has been changing rapidly in the past decade as more younger families have been moving in.